 Calistoga Petrified Forest

-The petrified forest offers guided tours through the park, allowing us to see these ancient, mineralized trees and learn the geological history of the area and the process of petrification.
+Guided tours through the park are offered, allowing visitors to see these ancient mineralized trees and learn about the area's geological history and the process of petrification.

 In addition to the petrified trees, the park features a visitor center with exhibits that explain the science behind petrification and the region's natural history.